cg-tuwien/AgroEcoSim/README.md

 }
 ```

+The server can be access directly over its API or in combination with the web app.
+Starting the frontend on your local development machine requires to:
+* `cd ThreeFrontend`
+* `npm install` if running the first time
+* `npm run dev` and keep it running
+* you can then open the app in browser under `localhost:8080`

 ### Stand-alone CLI
 * `cd whatever_path/AgroGodot` and either
 * A) call `dotnet run -f net6.0 --project Agro/Agro.csproj` or